jococo/cljs-skeleton/README.md

 To fire up the web server, type the following in a terminal from within your project:

     lein ring server

 Leave that running and then open another terminal and CD to you project, then type:

     lein cljsbuild auto dev

 which gives automatic compilation whenever you make any changes in your ClojureScript files.

+## Repl

+This section on setting up a Repl that connects with the running code in your browser comes from the excellent set of ClojureScript tutorials [modern-cljs](https://github.com/magomimmo/modern-cljs/blob/master/doc/tutorial-02.md)

+Open another terminal window in the root of the project.
+Type:

+    ./cljs-repl listen

+If you get the message `permission denied` then cljs-repl is not executable so type:

+    chmod +x cljs-repl

+When you get the message 'listening on port 9000' refresh your browser, then, in the terminal, you should see the ClojureScript repl command prompt.
+Now type:

+    (js/alert "Hi there")

+and you should be rewarded with an Alert box appearing in your browser window.

 ## License